-Properties in Council Tax Bands G and H. Data from Valuation Office website, http://cti.voa.gov.uk/cti/, October 2015.
+89 Properties in Council Tax Bands G and H. Data from Valuation Office website, http://cti.voa.gov.uk/cti/, October 2015.

-Low density, typically between 8 and 15 dwellings per hectare;

-Detached with at least four bedrooms and two bathrooms;

-Sited on large plots with a built footprint generally in excess of 100m2 and rear gardens of at least 200m2; and

-Set back from the road and provided with at least two off-street parking spaces.

-9.71 To qualify as aspirational, flats should be:

-Located close to the Town Centre and railway station;

-On the upper floor(s) of multi-storey developments;

-Provide significantly larger than average accommodation.
-This may include the provision of private outdoor space or 'penthouse'-style units(94); and Internally finished to a high specification(95).
+Average market 2-bed flats provide around 55-75m2.
+Aspirational flats should provide in excess of 85m2 of accommodation.
+Units in excess of 100m2 will be considered acceptable in penthouse-style accommodation.

-9.72 These are generally considered to be minimum criteria.
+- 9.72 These are generally considered to be minimum criteria.
 It may be appropriate to exceed these guidelines.
 On suitable sites of 0.5ha or more, around 10% of dwellings can be delivered as aspirational homes without prejudicing the efficient use of land.
-We will use this figure as a starting point for negotiation recognising that:

-On large sites this could require a significant number of aspirational homes that might not be desireable in a single location.
-A lower proportion of homes will be acceptable in these instances:

-On some smaller, windfall sites it may be appropriate to permit up to 100% aspirational homes.
-These would be an exception to general guidance and will only be allowed where they meet other relevant policy requirements and complement the prevailing character, diversify existing stock or otherwise lead to the best solution for the site; while

-In accessible locations where purely flatted developments are proposed, the proportion of aspirational homes that can be achieved will largely be determined by the proposed building height(s) and footprint(s).

-9.73 Affordable housing unit mix will be agreed by negotiation with the Council's Housing team having regard to evidence of need.
+We will use this figure as a starting point for negotiation recognising that: - On large sites this could require a significant number of aspirational homes that might not be desireable in a single location.
+A lower proportion of homes will be acceptable in these instances; - On some smaller, windfall sites it may be appropriate to permit up to 100% aspirational homes.
+These would be an exception to general guidance and will only be allowed where they meet other relevant policy requirements and complement the prevailing character, diversify existing stock or otherwise lead to the best solution for the site; while - In accessible locations where purely flatted developments are proposed, the proportion of aspirational homes that can be achieved will largely be determined by the proposed building height(s) and footprint(s). - 9.73 Affordable housing unit mix will be agreed by negotiation with the Council's Housing team having regard to evidence of need.
 The range of market accommodation being proposed will also be taken into account to ensure a coherent development scheme is delivered.